 "Share in suffering like a good soldier of Christ Jesus."
 (2 Timothy 2:3)

-The only solider in our family that I know of is my mother's brother Ernest Smith who was a chaplain in Korea.
+Until my son-in-law, Erin Soltis, enlisted the only solider in our family that I knew of was my mother's brother Ernest Smith who was a chaplain in Korea.
 Uncle Ernest gave me his army cap that had ear flaps because apparently you need ear flaps to suffer like a good solider through the Korean winter.
 Truth is I don’t know anything about what it means to be a solider but I know a thing or two about suffering and my guess is you do as well.
 Not that I like sharing it all that much and therein lies the problem for me and for you.
 We suffer stoically or silently or medicated rather than recognize that suffering is as much a part of life as celebration.
 But the heart of the Christian message is that the Christ entered fully into the suffering of human history so that we could share in the salvation that will happen when “gladness and joy overtake us and sorrow and sighing flee away”.
 (Isaiah 35:10) But you cannot have one without the other.
 No one likes to suffer, or share it for that matter, but if the choice is walk together or go it alone I’m thinking our shared sorrow might just make our ultimate joy more complete.
 So when life is cold put your ear flaps down by all means but keep your life open to those whose care and concern will keep you warm.